Biotechnologist

 Johns Hopkins University – Krieger School of Arts and Sciences

 This program consists of four core courses and six elective courses.
-There is an optional additional culminating thesis course that students can take to gain hands-on experience in this field.
+Students can take an optional additional culminating thesis course to gain hands-on experience in this field.
 The thesis must be completed over two semesters and is a hypothesis-based original research study.

 • Location: Washington, DC